 Please see our updated policy on Coronovirus-COVID-19 above.

 Half Day Course (pm)

-Please ensure sensible clothing is worn for practical activity including sensible footwear with treads.
+Please ensure sensible clothing is worn for practical activities.
+You MUST wear safety boots that are in good condition or similar boots with ankle protection for practical activities.
 No loose hoods/ chains or chords.
 Arms and legs must be covered when using abrasive tools or fire fighting and coveralls will be provided.
 PPE will be provided for practical activity including eye protection and gloves.

-For working at height SAW will provide all necessarily equipment including harness, lanyards, helmets etc.
+For working at height SAW will provide all necessary equipment including harnesses, lanyards, helmets etc.